ShanjinurIslam/Computer-Security-Port-Scanner/README.md

 1. Attack Description in a Word File
 2. Image of tools to be drawn by ourself
-3. Implimentation: Can not use library function.
+3. Implementation: Can not use library function.
 Have to implement by yourself
 4. Everyone has to understand all implementations and each should implement one
 5. Draw flow diagram